 Back then, when she first connected with the comedian as he was hosting the 2009 MTV Video Music Awards, she "believed in Disney princesses" she told the outlet and the idea of being swept off into happily ever after.
 Now, though, "I'm very pragmatic and logistical and I am less fantastical about things.
 I mean, I was married when I was 25.
 I'm 34.
 It was almost 10 years ago.
 I was like, 'One person for the rest of my life,' and I'm not so sure that that idea is for me.
 I'm just such a different person than I was."

-Besides, Perry and Orlando Bloom have already spent the last three years putting themselves through the relationship wringer, making this choice as sensible as it is romantic.
+Besides, Perry and Orlando Bloom had already spent the previous few years putting themselves through the relationship wringer, making their choice as sensible as it is romantic.

 And Perry certainly has plenty of relationship experience to draw on.

-Back when she was best known as gospel singer Katy Hudson, she had her share of young love, the type of romances that almost come standard with your teenage years.
+Back when she was best known as gospel singer Katy Hudson, she had her share of young, somewhat misguided teenage romance.
 She rocked out with Relient K frontman Matt Thiessen in the early aughts ("We're not too close, but yeah, she's a great person," he would tell Songfacts.com years later) and split with troubled Sons of Anarchy actor Johnny Lewis in 2006, his untimely 2012 passing after he fell off a roof reportedly inspiring her somber single "The One That Got Away".

-And by the time she exploded onto the scene with 2008's ever-so-slightly racy "I Kissed a Girl" she had already cemented her preferred make-out partner in Gym Class Heroes' Travie McCoy.
+And by the time she exploded onto the scene with 2008's racy for the times "I Kissed a Girl" she had already cemented her preferred make-out partner in Gym Class Heroes' Travie McCoy.